shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Thanks.”
 Reesu explored the camp, and found a tent on the edge of it behind a tree.
 In front of it were four arrows sticking point-up out of the ground.
 Reesu squinted at them, but they didn’t disappear.
 “The deer knows the Cordon of Arrows spell?”
 She tiptoed closer.
 When she got to the range of the spell, she put a tentacle in.
 Nothing happened.
 She stepped in the spell’s range with a foot.
 Nothing happened.
 She took a whole step or two with her whole body, and prepared for impact.
 Nothing happened.
 She walked right up to the arrows and pulled one out of the ground.
 “Huh, non-magical.
 Clever, deer.”

 Reesu silently opened the tent’s entrance.
 Inside, she found Drathalion the cat, fully in the nude.
-She instinctively shut the tent flap, blushing.
+“Wow, that’s one hot cat,” she whispered to herself.
 Then she remembered that the cat is probably just an illusion.
-She took another peek inside, and squinted at the cat until it faded away, and showed the deer underneath.
+She took a good, long look at the nude tabaxi until it faded away, and revealed the deer underneath.
 She quietly snuck inside.

 The deer breathed regularly for a sleeping deer.
 Its ears pricked at one of her footsteps, then immediately relaxed again.